emoncms/sync/readme.md

 The setting **$home_dir** or **$emoncms_dir** in emoncms settings.php also need to be set to reflect your system.

-Install the sync module into home folder (e.g. /home/pi) directory (rather than emoncms/Modules):
+Install the sync module to /opt/emoncms/modules (you may need to create those directories first):

-    cd ~/
+    cd /opt/emoncms/modules
     git clone https://github.com/emoncms/sync.git

-Symlink the web part of the sync module into emoncms/Modules, if not using Raspberry Pi replace 'pi' with your home folder name:
+Symlink the web part of the sync module to the public html emoncms modules directory:

-    ln -s /home/pi/sync/sync-module /var/www/emoncms/Modules/sync
+    ln -s /opt/emoncms/modules/sync/sync-module /var/www/emoncms/Modules/sync

 ### Install Service Runner